- Alliance Française

 - Small classes, individualized faculty relationships and mentoring

-- A broad range of study abroad opportunities ranging from two summer programs (Rome and Genoa) and a very successful spring-term Florence semester program.
+- A broad range of study abroad opportunities, including summer programs in Italy and a very successful spring-term Florence semester program

 - Close relationship between ITAL faculty and Italian Club; coordinated activities such as conversation hours; poetry readings; etc.

 - Opportunities for undergraduates to conduct research in close collaboration with faculty

 - A broad range of activities and events that link students to contemporary Italy (the Italian Film Festival USA; workshops on Italian culture, food, and more)

 - Regular cultural activities, including student attendance at the Pittsburgh Opera and close working relationships with cultural and historical institutions such as the Heinz History Center in Pittsburgh.
 Lina Insana’s Introduction to Holocaust Literature course takes a one-day visit to the US Holocaust Memorial Museum in Washington, D.C. every time the course is offered.

 For more information about our department, or to schedule a visit or tour, please contact the Dietrich School's recruitment team at firstname.lastname@example.org.

 If you are interested in graduate programs at the Dietrich School, please email email@example.com for more information.